Winter Empowerment Programs

 Do I need to pay anything to go on this trip?

 For the most part, no. ISA will cover your flights costs, arrange a hotel or homestay for you, and will pay for your transportation costs to and from your place of teaching.
-ISA will also cover most meals but you will be required to pay for lunch on weekends.
+ISA will also cover most meals but you will be required to pay for lunch on non-program days.
 Any personal travel expenses however will not be covered.

 Do I have a choice as to where I will be placed?